qtnc/miditext/readme.md

 Elaborate commands are like long commands, except that the command is a word rather than just a single letter.
 The syntax is the same.

 - aftertouchdest(t,x).: Aftertouch destination effect (see GM2 doc). t=type (pitch|volume|vibrato|filter), x=value (0-127)
+- brokenrhythm(value): Fraction of the broken rhythm.
+For a construct a>b, a value of /3 means a4/3 b2/3, a value of /4 means a7/4 b/4, a value of /2 means a3/2 b/2.
+Default is /3.
 - crX(start,end,duration).: slide the specified value from start to end across duration.
 X is to be replaced with the value that has to be slide: d=last RPN/NRPN, h=pitch bend, n=panning, u=channel pressure, v=channel volume, w=modulation wheel, x=expression
 - crX(param,start,end,duration).: some slides need an additional parameter. c=custom CC(param=CC number), k=key polypressure/aftertouch (param=key note)
 - ctrl(cc,value).: custom control change (CC number 0-127 or CC name, value 0-127)